 The CAT (Central Transit Area) is a free shuttle bus makes a loop around the city, and while it won’t save you much time, it will give you respite from the humidity and is an excellent way to rest up while getting around town and check your email.
 Using this service, you can visit the Weld Quay, Little India, the Museum, Cheong Fatt Tze Mansion, Ist Avenue Mall, Fort Cornwallis.
-The local tourism authority have outlined a great list of the attractions along the route here.

 You can buy a one week pass for the bus at a very reasonable price that saves you having to carry small change for the bus.
 Read more on the Rapid Penang Tourist passport.
 This pass also offers discounts on tourist attractions.

 There is also a Hop On Hop Off service is due in coming weeks but at RM40 for a 24-hour pass and RM70 for a 2-day pass.
 Unless you are pushed for time, you would be better buying a weekly bus pass.
 If there are a few of you, a Taxi rented for the day would be a much better option.

 Taxi’s in Penang are equipped with signs saying that all fares are metered, but we found some drivers still like to negotiate a price.
 Best to check before you take off.
 We found them quite affordable and the drivers easier to deal with than the drivers in KL.
 Still, it is also best to take a taxi from an official taxi rank if you can, there is one at Komtar and another at Weld Quay, they are also at most major hotels.